-MacKinnon’s Cave consist of a large main chamber with a sand filled floor.
+MacKinnon’s Cave consists of a large main chamber with a sand filled floor.
 Some light enters this part of the cave and plants thrive near the entrance.
-A narrower tunnel leads deeper into the dark of the cave before arriving at a second chamber where rockfall blocks the way.
+A narrower tunnel leads deeper into the dark of the cave before arriving at a second chamber, where rockfall blocks the way.
 Deep caves usually have a good geological reason for their formation and Mackinnon’s Cave is no exception, having been eroded out along the line of a fault by the relentless pounding of the waves.

-Above the psammites, there are rocks that are much younger although still very old.
+Above the psammites, there are rocks that are much younger, although still very old.
 These are sediments of Triassic age (200 to 250 million years old).
-The shore around MacKinnon’s cave is strewn with large boulders that have fallen from the cliffs above of these Triassic conglomerates, which resemble mixed concrete.
+The shore around MacKinnon’s Cave is strewn with large boulders that have fallen from the cliffs above of these Triassic conglomerates, which resemble mixed concrete.
 Most of the lumps, technically called “clasts” in the conglomerate are of the Moine psammites from which they were derived.
-Heading further west along Ardmeanach the way is largely pathless, skirting between the cliffs both above you and below to the coast.
+Heading further west along Ardmeanach, the way is largely pathless, skirting between the cliffs both above you and below to the coast.
 The views over the sea to Iona, Staffa and Treshnish Isles are mesmerising!

 Above the Triassic conglomerates can be found on the obvious “terrace” of cliffs.
 These were formed by great flows of lava dating to the Palaeogene period ca. 60 million years ago.
 At this point, the Isle of Mull was volcanically very active and great flows of lava poured over the landscape.